Jumner/compSci/README.md

 ### Each project will be in a folder corresponding to the language it was made in
 The languages that I currently have folders for:
 - C++ 🥳🤩
-- I will probably have to use python though 😬🙄
+- I Have to use python for probably most of CompSci 😑😪

 #### Each language folder will have a hello world project as a template
-Every project will be in its own folder with a datecode and the name to make them easy to find
+Every project will be in its own folder with a date code and the name to make them easy to find

 ---
 The main reason I did this was so I could work on the same project on multiple computers